LT-IntroToAI-SY2526/assignment6-part1-per3-prajunaalt/a6_part1_writeup.md

 Why do we split our data into training and testing sets?
 What would happen if we trained and tested on the same data?

 **YOUR ANSWER:**
+We'd be answering data the model already has answers for, you want to test it to make sure it understands the pattern rather than memorize.